1 Bg 9-1972: The Most Confidential Knowledge

 > understanding the devotional scriptures but who

-> automatically have firm faith that krsna-bhakti, or service
+> automatically have firm faith that Krsna bhakti or service

-> the conviction that devotional service to Krsna is very
+> faith in the conviction that devotional

-> good, he has not yet gained adequate knowledge of Krsna
+> service to Krsna is very good, he has no knowledge of Krsna

 > through the scriptures like Srimad-Bhagavatam and Bhagavad-